berkay-digital/KickDevDocs/README.md

 # Welcome

 Hey there!
-Welcome to the Kick Developer Docs 👋
+Welcome to the KICK Dev Docs 👋

-You will find a range of features and documentation on how to integrate with the Kick API.

-## A letter to the Developers

-Hi :wave: Just want to let you know what we are working on in this closed beta phase, to keep you up to date with what might be changing during this phase, what is stable and what is to come.
+We’re excited to launch KICK’s Public API and officially welcome third-party developers into the KICK ecosystem.

+Our first release contains a number of endpoints that cover a wide range of functionality on KICK.

+We have more in the pipeline and are eager to collaborate with the community to better understand your top priorities.

+We’ve made it easy to submit feedback and contribute.
+Our team is listening to the feedback to guide our next steps.

 ### Feedback